sseanik/Gedit-Dark-Theme/README.md

 # Gedit-Dark-Theme
-Dark theme based on default Gedit light theme
+Colouring based on the default gedit theme and converted into dark mode.

 ## Installation: